Marcus Fernaldi Gideon: 2018: Asian Games gold medalists

 Under the new BWF player commitment regulations, Gideon and Sukamuljo who ranked as world number 1, are obligated to play in 12 BWF World Tour.
 They were unbeaten in the first 3 tournaments that they participated in, capturing his second Indonesia Masters and All England Open, and also his third India Open titles.
-He and Gideon then defeated at the quarter-finals of Malaysia Open by Chinese pair He Jiting and Tan Qiang.
+He and sukamuljo then defeated at the quarter-finals of Malaysia Open by Chinese pair He Jiting and Tan Qiang.
 In July, he and his partner won the Indonesia Open.
 At the 2018 World Championships, Gideon and Sukamuljo lost in the quarter-finals to Takeshi Kamura and Keigo Sonoda in straight games.